xchatzil/NOVA/README.md

     - Example: Contain the plots for the example in the paper
     - Heatmaps: Contain heatmaps about latency statistics of the implemented approach for the tested topologies
     - ScalabilityTestsJoin: Contain the scalability experiments and plots

-## Python Dependencies
-All required dependencies are specified in notebooks/requirements.txt

 ## Datasets
 All datasets of the topologies and results of our experiments can be found in notebooks/datasets